The Ice Warriors: Broadcast and reception

-The Ice Warriors has received generally favourable reviews, with some criticism aimed at its length and plot.
+The Ice Warriors has received mostly positive reviews, with some criticism aimed at its length.
 Paul Cornell, Martin Day, and Keith Topping gave the serial a favourable review in The Discontinuity Guide (1995), writing, "A great minimalist tundra landscape, fine performances from Peter Barkworth and Peter Sallis, and the eerie hissing voices of the Ice Warriors themselves, help turn a standard 'don't trust the machines' storyline into something special."
 In The Television Companion (1998), David J. Howe and Stephen James Walker praised the Ice Warriors' technical achievements and the "excellent" guest cast, writing that there was "very little to fault".
 They noted that the story "fails to give the viewer any real sense of where all the various settings are in relation to one other", but said that it was "a minor irritation".
 In 2009, Patrick Mulkern of Radio Times praised Bernard Bresslaw as Varga as well as the regular cast.
 While he was positive towards the scientific dialogue, he felt that the message about the computer was less effective today, and called the climax "disappointingly shambolic".
 Reviewing the DVD release in 2013, SFX reviewer Ian Berriman gave the story three out of five stars.
 He called it a "success" despite "boring/bewildering story elements", concerning how Clent spends six episodes deliberating and "flawed" motives and reasoning behind the Ice Warriors' plan.
 John Sinnott of DVD Talk said the story was "a fun, if a little overly long, adventure" with a "slow and plodding" story.
 Sinnott praised Troughton's performance and found the sets impressive.
 The animated episodes were not considered to be particularly accomplished: "There wasn't a huge budget allocated for the project, and it shows unfortunately.
 The animated characters don't move smoothly, they have a tendency to bob around when walking and are pretty stiff in general.
 They reminded me of puppets, and move rather like the characters in Thunderbirds."

 The programming committee of the public German TV broadcaster ZDF refused unanimously to buy the series after watching The Ice Warriors for a test.
 Reasons given included starry-eyed decoration and costumes as well as obscure scripts.
 Subsequently Doctor Who remained relatively unknown in German-speaking countries.